 Title VII applies to employment background checks whenever a report contains information about criminal history.
 According to EEOC guidelines, employers must evaluate individual criminal records in background check reports as they directly pertain to the responsibilities of the job for which they are looking to hire.

 New Hampshire State Laws on Employment Background Checks

 New Hampshire employers must also comply with state laws that regulate background checks required for employment.

-No longer needed Criminal Information
+They no longer needed Criminal Information.

-But, as per the FCRA it is still not possible to find information about arrests that have not resulted in convictions lasting more than seven years.
+But, as per the FCRA, it is still not possible to find information about arrests that have not resulted in convictions lasting more than seven years.

 The use of a conviction for a Non-Annulled Offense